Our Story

 Before it became the Eastie Farm we know and love today, 294 Sumner Street was an abandoned, overgrown lot.

-With the support of the Jeffries Point Neighborhood Association, a permit from the City, and the help of dozens of volunteers, we broke ground in August of the same year, quickly transforming the abandoned lot into a clean, organized space that welcomes neighbors in with bilingual signage and artwork, flowers, and a dozen raised beds producing herbs, greens, and garlic that many members of the community have been able to enjoy.
+With the support of the Jeffries Point Neighborhood Association, a permit from the City, and the help of dozens of volunteers, we broke ground in August of the same year.
+The abandoned lot was quickly transformed into a clean, organized space that welcomes neighbors in with bilingual signage and artwork, flowers, and a dozen raised beds producing herbs, greens, and garlic that many members of the community have been able to enjoy.

 Over the winter, our organization continued to grow and evolve, gaining 501c3 status as a nonprofit.
-We are now looking forward to our spring growing season, when we will be expanding our current growing space by adding additional raised beds, constructing a hoop house, and adding experiential learning zones for local youth to experiment with growing greens, vegetables, and flowers.
-We look forward to having you join us!
+Throughout the years, we have expanded our growing space at the Sumner Street location by adding additional raised beds, constructing a hoop house, and adding experiential learning zones for local youth to experiment with growing greens, vegetables, and flowers.

 20180804_114827